 The CER has oversight on projects within critical habitat for three SARA-listed woodland caribou populations in Alberta and British Columbia (BC): boreal woodland caribou, southern mountain caribou, and northern mountain caribou.
-Figure 1 shows CER regulated pipelines within caribou ranges in Alberta and BC, with the majority of authorized projects intersecting boreal and southern mountain critical habitats.
-The linear disturbance created by a pipeline right-of-way acts to alter both vegetation and habitat, and improve access for predators.
+Figure 1 shows CER regulated pipelines within caribou ranges in Alberta and BC, with the majority of authorized projects intersecting boreal and southern mountain critical habitats.3 The linear disturbance created by a pipeline right-of-way acts to alter both vegetation and habitat, and improve access for predators.
 Additionally, as caribou avoid cleared areas by up to 500m, the habitat effectively lost is greater than the area directly disturbed.
-Environment and Climate Change
+Further indirect habitat loss may